6 Acceptable Reasons To Call in Sick to Work

-When you begin a new job, make sure to notify the human resources department if you have a diagnosed medical condition that may require regular appointments or rest time.
+When you begin a new job, make sure to notify the HR department if you have a diagnosed medical condition that may require regular appointments or rest time.
 Provide your employer with documentation from a medical professional and consider discussing flexible work options to minimize the impact of your absence.
-People who have migraines or anxiety, for example, can develop a plan for instances when their condition may cause them to miss work.
-Your employer may consider these absences sick leave.
+People who have migraines, for example, can develop a plan for instances when their condition may cause them to miss work.
+Your employer may consider these absences as sick leave.

 If your condition requires hospitalization or treatment by a medical professional, you can use sick days to cover your absences.
 In the case of hospital stays that extend beyond your sick leave allowance, your workplace may offer unpaid leave for extended recovery periods.

 In some cases, if your treatment takes longer than three days, your absence may be covered by the Family and Medical Leave Act (FMLA).
 This coverage is sometimes unpaid but covers extended absences from work for up to 12 weeks for people who have been employed at their company for more than 12 months.
 You can discuss your extended leave options with your human resources department.

 Some workplaces consider a person calling out if she is unable to work in relation to her pregnancy to be an acceptable reason for sick leave.
 Pregnancy and delivery are usually covered by FMLA, so women can often use FMLA for absences related to prenatal care and to recover after delivery if their workplace does not provide paid parental leave.